Commodity Plastic Material

 Commodity polymers, also known as commodity plastics, are produced in high volumes and make up the majority of plastics a person would encounter daily, but they do not usually have outstanding mechanical properties.
 Examples of products that use commodity plastics include film for packaging, photo and magnetic tape, clothing, beverage, trash containers and a wide variety of household products where mechanical properties are not critical.
 Commodity polymers and plastics have low mechanical properties and are low cost.

 A lot of work has gone into trying to make the cheaper commodity plastics a better fit in engineering applications, and some of them have even worked for specific applications.
 In general, HiTech uses the cheapest material that we can to make the highest quality injection molded parts that meet customer specifications.

-Examples of commodity plastics include Polyethylene (PE), Polypropylene(PP), Polyvinyl Chloride (PVC), Polystyrene (PS and GPPS- General Purpose Polystyrene.)
+Examples of commodity polymers and plastics include Polyethylene (PE), Polypropylene(PP), Polyvinyl Chloride (PVC), Polystyrene (PS and GPPS- General Purpose Polystyrene.)

 Molding of PVC